History

 October 30, 1998: National Cave and Karst Research Institute Act

-The US Congress created NCKRI in 1998 in partnership with the State of New Mexico and the City of Carlsbad.
-Initially an institute within the National Park Service, NCKRI is now administered by the New Mexico Institute of Mining and Technology.
-NCKRI’s mandates, as listed in this Act, are to:
+The US Congress created NCKRI in 1998 in partnership with the State of New Mexico and the City of Carlsbad, initially as an institute within the National Park Service.

 - further the science of speleology;